tnstrssnr/firmreduce/README.md

 Optional parameters:
 -o : Path to directory, where all output files should be stored.
 If none is specified, the current directory is used ass the output directory
 -a : A String that will be given to the reproducer script as input parameter.
+-s : An integer used as the seed for random number generation in the program

 Example:

-    firmreduce path/to/reproducer/script path/to/testcase -o path/to/output/dir -a "Parameters enclosed in quotation marks"
+    firmreduce path/to/reproducer/script path/to/testcase -o path/to/output/dir -a "Parameters enclosed in quotation marks" -s seed